 Summary of learning outcomes Number of questions in the examination 1.
-Understand the material circumstances relating to the insurance underwriting process.
+Understand the material facts and information relating to the insurance underwriting process.
 5 2.
 Understand underwriting procedures relating to the insurance underwriting process.
 15 3.
 Understand insurance policies in relation to the insurance underwriting process.
 10 4.
 Understand renewals and cancellation in relation to the insurance underwriting process.
 3 5.
 Understand personal insurances in relation to the insurance underwriting process.
 3 6.
 Understand commercial insurances in relation to the insurance underwriting process.
 3 7.
-Understand the main 'support' type insurance services available.
+Understand the main support/ancillary services available in the insurance industry.
 2 8.
 Understand underwriting considerations in relation to the insurance underwriting process.
 13 9.
 Understand the principles and practices of pricing.
 10 10.
 Understand pricing factors within the context of the insurance underwriting process.
 5 11.
 Understand managing exposure within the context of the insurance underwriting process.
 6